WelSimLLC/welsim.github.io/collections/_posts/2022-10-04-paraview-data-file-format-and-writing.md

 The pvtu file is a parallel read and write extension based on the vtu file.
 When there is only one computing node for file reading and writing, pvtu will only contain one vtu file.
-When there are multiple nodes writing or reading files, multiple vtu files will be generated or loaded, and the mesh and result data in each vtu file is different.
+When there are multiple nodes writing or reading files, multiple vtu files will be generated or loaded, and the mesh and result data in each vtu file will be different.
 Integrating the data of all vtu files builds the complete analysis domain.
 The pvtu file defines some header file information, such as nodes, elements, and results.
-The detailed data is still stored in the vtu file.
+Still, the detailed data stays stored in the vtu file.

 As shown in the figure, the following figure is the pvtu file generated by WELSIM.